IRSN/reacT5/project_specifications_llm.md

-# pytrip5 — project specification & Claude prompt
+# pytrip5 — project specification

 > Objective: build `pytrip5`, a Python high-level interface for Tripoli-5 enabling full-core PWR modelling and simulations.
 Use Tripoli-5 Python API and take inspiration from PyDrag (IRSN) for design patterns and API ergonomics.